 The Q Ratio can be calculated for the overall market:

-Applications of Q Ratio
+Applications of the Q Ratio

-Q Ratio is widely used to determine the value of a company.
+The Q Ratio is widely used to determine the value of a company.
 If the ratio is greater than 1, the market value of a company exceeds the value of its booked assets.
 The company is overvalued as the market value reflects some unmeasured or unrecorded assets.
 A ratio greater than 1 indicates that a company’s earnings higher than the assets’ replacement costs.
-The fact can attract potential competitors who would try to re-create the business model to achieve some of the profits.
+This fact can attract potential competitors who would try to re-create the business model to achieve some of the profits.

 When the ratio is lower than 1, the value of the company’s booked assets exceeds their market value.
-It implies that for some reasons, the market undervalues the company.
-In such case, the company may be attractive to potential purchasers who would be willing to buy the company instead of creating a similar company.
+It implies that for some reason, the market undervalues the company.
+In such a case, the company may be attractive to potential purchasers who would be willing to buy the company instead of creating a similar company.

 The ideal scenario is when the Q Ratio equals 1.
 It suggests that the market fairly values the company’s assets.

 However, the ratio significantly depends on the precision of the values recorded by accountants.
 Two major items can substantially impact the value but frequently cannot be precisely recorded by accountants:

 1. Market speculation